maabenako/ecommerce_ds/README.md

 ## ⚠️📥 Before you start:

-Download the datasets and store them correctly in the Fashion folder, as it is from them that the Parquet files will be generated!
+Download the datasets and store them correctly in the 'Fashion' folder, as it is from them that the Parquet files will be generated!
 🔗 Access URL: https://encurtador.com.br/bnF4y

 ---